James Hall (gymnast): Early life

-Career
+Gymnastics career

 2015

-Hall was the alternate for the silver medal winning GB team at the 2015 Glasgow world championships.
+Hall was the alternate for the silver medal-winning GB team at the 2015 Glasgow World Championships.

 2017

 Hall won the all-around bronze medal at the 2017 European Artistic Gymnastics Championships in April 2017, held in Cluj-Napoca, Romania.

 2018

 At the 2018 Commonwealth Games, Hall was part of the team that won gold in the team event.
 He also won silver on the individual all-around competition as well as horizontal bar, both behind Nile Wilson.

 At the 2018 European Championships in Glasgow, Hall won a silver as part of the team.

 2019

 In March 2019, Hall won the All-Around title at the British Championships.

 He also competed at the European Championships in Szczecin, Poland, as well as the World Championships in Stuttgart, Germany.

 2021

 At the 2020 Summer Olympics in Tokyo, Japan, Hall competed for Great Britain.
 The team took fourth place with a score of 255.76.

 He also competed in the all around final where he finished in 8th position, one place ahead of teammate Joe Fraser.